larryking01/Single-Page-Design-Portfolio/README.md

 # Single-Page-Design-Portfolio
-A single page portfolio display site
+A single page portfolio display site.

 # The following are the git commands that I used in this project.